 Here is the Sicily itinerary map if you decide to travel North coast of Sicily:

-And here the Sicily itinerary map if you decide to take the road trip through the south side of the island:
+And here the Sicily itinerary map if you decide to take the road trip through the south of the island:

 OUR TRAVEL ITINERARY TO SICILY

 The decision was easy after talking to a friend of Dani, Rubén, who is a historian and archaeologist.
-He knows the island quite well and told us that he slept in the open in Stromboli while he watched the lava falling from the volcano.
+He knows the island quite well and told us that he slept in the open in Stromboli while he watched the lava erupting from the volcano.
 As soon as we heard the story, we knew that we would go to this little island, making the itinerary across the north.